-Click the cover image below to download the spring 2012 issue of the Nonprofit Quarterly.
+Click the cover image below to read and download the Spring 2012 digital issue of the Nonprofit Quarterly.

 In this issue

 The Ethicist weighs in on clashing interests, divided loyalties, and heavy-handed foundation behavior.

 Web-Enabled Protests Are Producing a New Breed of Leaders—Us

 As Internet-driven movements proliferate and gather momentum, it may well be that iconic leader-centric movements are becoming a thing of the past.

 in 2012—A Conversation with